Startrader vs City Index, 2026 Update

-This comprehensive analysis of Startrader and City Index has been revised for 2025 by seasoned professionals with years of financial experience across Forex, CFDs, & Social Trading.
+This comprehensive analysis of Startrader and City Index has been updated for 2026 by industry experts boasting years of expertise across Forex, Social Trading, & CFDs.

 Please note that due to regulations for each broker, the content in this comparison of Startrader vs City Index does not apply to all countries as follows: